RAW vs. JPEG: Which Format Should You Use?

 Conclusion

-However, it is crucial to master exposure, use tools like histograms, and be careful with under- or overexposure, since JPEGs are less forgiving for post-processing adjustments.
+However, it is crucial to master exposure techniques, use tools like histograms, and be careful with under- or overexposure, since JPEGs are less forgiving for post-processing adjustments.

 Img2Go: Convert Images Online with Ease